 Live streaming is the broadcasting of a performance or presentation over the internet via live video.
-It differs from pre-recorded video in that it cannot be edited.
-It is live, real time and uncensored.
+It differs from pre-recorded videos in that it cannot be edited.
+It is live, real-time, and uncensored.
 A key feature of live streaming is the presence of a chat room or live chat that allows the performers to directly engage with their audience during the stream.

 Why Is It Important To Monetise Live Streams?

 If you want to diversify your income streams, then monetizing your live streams is yet another string in your bow.
 Luckily, it is relatively easy!
 You don’t have to travel anywhere or deal with roadies or sound engineers.
 You can reach a global audience without leaving your chair!
 It is just you and your fans in an intimate setting, and people appreciate that.
 You can perform on your own terms and according to your schedule.